th3dstudio/EZPlug/README.md

 - Presetup for our EZPlug products
 - Home Assistant discovery enabled by default
 - Works with OctoPrint-Tasmota plugin for Octoprint
-- EZPlug+ - Power monitoring pre-calibrated for US voltage
+- EZPlug+ has Power monitoring pre-calibrated for US voltage
 - Supports upgrading to standard Tasmota for those that want it

 ## Updating your EZPlug Firmware